1adityakadam/Footwear-Classification-with-Machine-Learning/README.md

 Footwear classification is essential for applications in e-commerce, inventory management, and fashion analytics.
 In this project, we aim to build a robust classification system using unsupervised learning algorithms.

+This project uses K-means clustering and Expectation-Maximization (EM) algorithms to classify footwear types from the Footwear Kaggle dataset.
+Key features include image preprocessing, dimensionality reduction, and result visualization.
+The project explores unsupervised learning for footwear classification, offering insights into data-driven fashion analysis.
+Full implementation details are available in the linked Kaggle workbook.

 ### Key Features:
 - Utilizes the **Footwear Kaggle Dataset** for training and testing.
 - Implements clustering techniques such as K-Means and EM for classification.